prvnktech/Ultimate-Generative-AI/README.md

 # Ultimate Generative AI

 This repository contains code and resources for the book **Ultimate Generative AI**, authored by **Praveen (prvnktech)**.
-Each chapter folder includes code examples, notebooks, and supporting material.

 ## 📚 Table of Contents
 - [Chapter 01 Introduction to Generative Models](./Chapter_01_Introduction_to_Generative_Models)